Proxy statement

+A proxy statement is a statement provided by a firm soliciting shareholder votes.
+The statement includes voting procedure and information, background information about the company's nominated directors, board compensation, executive compensation, and audit fees and committee members.
+Regulation can govern the requirements of proxy statements.

+Description

-A proxy statement is a statement required of a firm when soliciting shareholder votes.
-This statement is filed in advance of the annual meeting.
-The firm needs to file a proxy statement, otherwise known as a Form DEF 14A (Definitive Proxy Statement), with the U.S. Securities and Exchange Commission.
+A proxy statement is a statement provided by a firm soliciting shareholder votes.
 This statement is useful in assessing how management is paid and potential conflict of interest issues with auditors.